SETH-Based Lower Bounds for Subset Sum and Bicriteria Path: Introduction

 The status of \SSUM as a major problem has been established due to many applications, deep connections to other fields, and educational value.
 The $O(Tn)$ algorithm from 1957 is an illuminating example of dynamic programming that is taught in most undergraduate algorithms courses, and the NP-hardness proof (from Karp's original paper \cite{Karp72}) is a prominent example of a reduction to a problem on numbers.
 Interestingly, one of the earliest cryptosystems by Merkle and Hellman was based on \SSUM \cite{MH78}, and was later extended to a host of \emph{Knapsack-type} cryptosystems\footnote{Cryptographers usually refer to \SSUM as Knapsack.} (see \cite{Sha84,BO88,Odl90,CR88,IN96} and the references therein).

-The version of \SSUM where we ask for $k$ numbers that sum to zero (the {\sc $k$-SUM} problem) is conjectured to have $n^{\lceil k/2 \rceil \pm o(1)}$ time complexity.
-Most famously, the $k=3$ case is the $3$-SUM conjecture highlighted in the seminal work of Gajentaan and Overmars~\cite{GO95}.
+The version of \SSUM where we ask for $k$ numbers that sum to zero (the \kSUM problem) is conjectured to have $n^{\lceil k/2 \rceil \pm o(1)}$ time complexity.
+Most famously, the $k=3$ case is the \textsc{3-Sum} conjecture highlighted in the seminal work of Gajentaan and Overmars~\cite{GO95}.
 It has been shown that this problem lies at the core and captures the difficulty of dozens of problems in computational geometry.
-Searching in Google Scholar for ``3sum-hard" reveals more than 250 papers (see~\cite{King04} for a highly partial list).
+Searching in Google Scholar for ``3sum-hard" reveals more than 250 papers (see~\cite{King04} for an incomplete list).
 More recently, these conjectures have become even more prominent as core problems in fine-grained complexity since their interesting consequences have expanded beyond geometry into purely combinatorial problems \cite{Pat10,VW09,B+13,JV13,ACLL14,AV14,KPP14,AVY15,GKLP16,JV13}.
-Note that {\sc $k$-SUM} inherits its hardness from \SSUM, by a simple reduction: to answer Open Question~\ref{oq1} positively it is enough to solve {\sc $k$-SUM} in $T^{1-\eps}\cdot n^{o(k)}$ or $n^{k/2-\eps}\cdot T^{o(1)}$ time.
+Note that \kSUM inherits its hardness from \SSUM, by a simple reduction that partitions items into $k$ groups: To answer Open Question~\ref{oq1} positively it is enough to solve \kSUM in time $T^{1-\eps}\cdot n^{o(k)}$ (for all $k$) or in time $n^{k/2-\eps}\cdot T^{o(1)}$ (for any $k$).

 Entire books \cite{MT90book,KPP04book} are dedicated to the algorithmic approaches that have been used to attack \SSUM throughout many decades, and, quite astonishingly, major algorithmic advances are still being discovered in our days, \emph{e.g.}, \cite{LN10,HGJ10,BCJ11,DKS12,Austrin13,Wang14,GP14,GS15,CL15,AKKN15,AKKN16,LWWW16,Freund17,BGNV17,Ned17,KoiliarisX17,Bring17}, not to mention the recent developments on generalized versions (see \cite{BCILOS16}) and other computational models (see \cite{Viola15,CIO16}).
 At STOC'17 an algorithm was presented that beats the trivial $2^n$ bound while using polynomial space, under certain assumptions on access to random bits~\cite{BGNV17}.
 At SODA'17 we have seen the first improvements (beyond log factors \cite{pisinger2003dynamic}) over the $O(Tn)$ algorithm, reducing the bound to $\tilde{O}(T+n)$ \cite{KoiliarisX17,Bring17}.
 And a few years earlier, a surprising result celebrated by cryptographers \cite{HGJ10,BCJ11} showed that $2^{0.499}$ algorithms are possible on random instances.
 All this progress leads to the feeling that a positive resolution to Open Question 1 might be just around the corner.